MaxDevv/FlashySurf/README.md

 1. Read the question and select your answer
 2. Get immediate feedback on your choice
 3. Review the explanation to understand the correct approach
+4. For incorrect answers, take notes on your understanding to reinforce learning
-4. The flashcard will automatically close after a short period (longer for incorrect answers to give you time to learn)
+5. The flashcard will automatically close after a short period (longer for incorrect answers to give you time to learn)

 The extension tracks your performance over time, helping you identify areas for improvement.